-Our operating results may be adversely affected by fluctuations in material, energy and transportation costs beyond our control.
+Our operating results may be adversely affected by increases in material, energy and transportation costs beyond our control, including increases in costs due to inflation.

 Our operating results may be affected by the wholesale prices of hard surface flooring products, setting and installation materials, and the related accessories that we sell.
-These prices may fluctuate based on a number of factors beyond our control, including the price of raw materials used in the manufacture of hard surface flooring, energy costs, changes in supply and demand, concerns about inflation, general economic conditions, labor costs, competition, import duties, tariffs, currency exchange rates, government regulation, the impact of natural disasters (including those due to the effects of climate change), duty and other import costs.
-In particular, energy costs have fluctuated dramatically in the past and may fluctuate in the future.
-These fluctuations may result in an increase in our transportation costs for distribution from the manufacturer to our distribution centers and from our distribution centers to our retail stores, utility costs for our distribution centers and overall costs to purchase products from our suppliers.
+These prices may increase based on a number of factors beyond our control, including the price of raw materials used in the manufacture of hard surface flooring, transportation costs, energy costs, changes in supply and demand, concerns about inflation, general economic conditions, labor costs, competition, import duties, tariffs, currency exchange rates, government regulation, the impact of natural disasters (including those due to the effects of climate change), duty and other import costs.
+In particular, energy costs have increased dramatically in the past and may fluctuate in the future.
+These increases may result in an increase in our transportation and supply chain costs for distribution from the manufacturer to our distribution centers and from our distribution centers to our retail stores, utility costs for our distribution centers and retail stores, and overall costs to purchase products from our suppliers.
 A material component of the cost of our product includes transportation costs to move the product from the manufacturer to our stores, and there have been recent capacity constraints.
 These costs could increase and have a material impact on inventory and cost of sales.
-Recently, there has been a rise in international container and domestic trucking costs, and if we are not able to raise retail prices, it could have a negative impact on our cost of sales.
+Recently, there has been a substantial rise in international container and, to a lesser extent, domestic trucking costs, and if we are not able to raise retail prices, it could have a negative impact on our cost of sales.